 2. Calculate the appropriate amount of life insurance that you need (Covered in depth along with calculators in this post)

-3. Decide on buying a term insurance policy till your retirement age
+3. Decide on buying a term insurance policy until your retirement age

 4. Compare providers, plans and prices on one or two of the online aggregators